How to solve the problem of iPhone not charging?

 You can try restarting your iPhone and try charging again.

-If there is any debris at the bottom of your iPhone near the charging port, you need to remove them.
+If there is any debris at the bottom of your iPhone charging port, you need to remove them.
 Then, you can try charging your iPhone.

 The charging cable and the charger mightn’t be supported or certified by Apple.
 If that’s the case, using any other USB cable or charging appliance certified by Apple could help you in resolving this issue.